sisl/tufte_algorithms_book/README.md

 cd ..
 ```

-Install the required Julia packages.
-You can simply `instantiate` the project using:
+Install the required Julia packages (listed in the [Project.toml](https://github.com/sisl/tufte_algorithms_book/blob/master/Project.toml)).
+You can install them manually, or simply `instantiate` the project:
 ```julia
 julia --project -e 'using Pkg; Pkg.instantiate()'
 ```